kyraseevers/Partitioning-visited-links-history/README.md

 ## General API Approach:
 To meet our stated goals, we propose partitioning :visited links history.
 For the purpose of this document, partitioning is defined as storing visited links history via partition key, rather than just by the link URL.
 When a renderer queries the stored visited links, only queries that match all the elements of the partition key may be colored as visited on the page.
 On the user’s end, this will mean that the browser styles links as :visited if and only if they have been visited from this site and frame before.

-Our partition key will be “triple-keyed” or store three pieces of information: the link’s URL, the top-level site, and the origin of the frame where the link is rendered.
+Our partition key will be `triple-keyed` or store three pieces of information: the `link’s URL`, the `top-level site`, and the `origin of the frame` where the link is rendered.

 ![Our example is a site `https://www.foo.com`, which contains an iframe that displays `https://www.bar.com`.
 The iframe contains an anchor element to `https://link.example` that is styled as visited.
 The resulting partition key contains a Link URL value of `https://link.example`, a Top-Level Site value of `https://foo.com`, and a Frame Origin value of `https://www.bar.com`.](./img/ExplainerImage1.jpg)